 Once a very popular seaside resort for British holidaymakers, Rhyl in north Wales has experienced a great deal of change through recent decades.

-Rhyl: Old Photos
+Old Photos of Rhyl

 A lovely photo montage of old pictures of the town, showing many locations and local people.
 From the collection of Gaynor Williams of the shop ‘Aquarius’ in Market Street, Rhyl.